rxdock/rxdock/docs/user-guide/calculating-roc-curves.rst

 <http://www.ub.edu/cbdd/?q=content/how-calculate-roc-curves>`__.)

-Here you will find a a short tutorial about how to generate receiver operating characteristic (ROC) curves and other statistics after running rDock molecular docking (for other programs such as Vina or Glide, just a little modification on the way ``dataforR_uq.txt`` file is interpreted will make it work, see below).
+Here you will find a a short tutorial about how to generate receiver operating characteristic (ROC) curves and other statistics after running |Dock| molecular docking (for other programs such as Vina or Glide, just a little modification on the way ``dataforR_uq.txt`` file is interpreted will make it work, see below).